 Dr. McKillop, a psychologist, assessed Mr. Carruthers on February 1, 2018, to estimate his level of mental and behavioral impairment in four areas: activities of daily living, social functioning, adaption and concentration, persistence and pace.

 Impairments due to mental and behavioral disorders are not assigned a percentage but are classified as mild, moderate, marked or extreme based on degree to which useful function is inhibited.
-Under the post-June 2016 criteria, an applicant must either suffer one extreme or three marked ratings out of the four functional areas to be deemed CAT.
+Under the post-June 2016 criteria, an applicant must either suffer one extreme or three marked ratings out of the four functional areas to be deemed catastrophic.

 Dr. McKillop rated Mr. Carruthers as category 5 (extreme) in activities of daily living, and category 4 (marked) in social functioning.
 However, he refused to rate concentration, persistence, pace, claiming that it would be premature to provide a rating.
 He also did not rate adoption because insufficient information was available.
-Based on the extreme rating, however, he opined that Mr. Carruthers should be deemed CAT under Criteria 8- Mental and Behavioral Disorder.
+Based on the extreme rating, however, he opined that Mr. Carruthers should be deemed catastrophic under Criteria 8- Mental and Behavioral Disorder.

 Adjudicator Paluch did not accept Mr. Carruthers’ arguments.
 He distinguished the Bains decision on the grounds that the applicant in Bains submitted an OCF-19 after the two-year mark.
 Since Bains did not support Mr. Carruthers’ claim, it was necessary to determine whether the two parts of s.
 3.1(2) were met.